-- ^{36.} KiwiRail will be required to develop and deliver a 3-year investment programme for the rail network.
-The RNIP will also include a 10-year forecast.
-The New Zealand Rail Plan, and the funding signals in the GPS, will guide the development of the RNIP.
-The RNIP will be funded from the rail activity class as set out in the GPS, supported by Crown funding. - ^{37.} Planning, operating and maintaining the rail network and the associated freight, tourism and property services remain the core business and responsibility of KiwiRail.
+- 36. KiwiRail will be required to develop and deliver a three-year investment programme for the rail network.
+The RNIP will also include an indication of significant rail network activities expected in the next RNIP and a 10-year forecast.
+The investment priorities in the New Zealand Rail Plan, and the funding signals in the GPS, will guide the development of the RNIP. - The RNIP will be funded from the Rail Network activity class and the Public Transport Infrastructure activity class for metropolitan rail activities, supported by Crown funding. - Planning, operating and maintaining the rail network and the associated freight, tourism and property services remain the core business and responsibility of KiwiRail.